Zerowalker/IPSet_ASUS/README.md

 In conclusion, if you're seeking to augment the security features of your ASUS router running AsusWRT-Merlin, Skynet stands out as the premier solution.
 Don't compromise on your network's safety any longer – embrace Skynet today and safeguard your digital domain with confidence.

-## Donate

-You can use this script for free as it will always remain open source.
-However, if you would like to contribute to future development efforts, you have the option to support us by [Donating With PayPal.](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=BPN4LTRZKDTML)

 ## Requirement

 All that's required is a USB drive that's at-least 2GB (so there is room for a SWAP file).
 After downloading it just works.